achieve viable change

 The advantages of having a standard methodology are twofold: Firstly, the standardized approach helps to contain the cost of rolling out multiple packages.
 Secondly, even more importantly, it contributes to keeping the productivity of the target audience high, because they know what to expect when the next package is due.

 You get what you measure!
 Are you surprised to see this statement applied to change management?
 Recent research clearly indicates, that many change initiatives fail, even though all the soft factors, like motivation and leadership have been aligned.
-Experts agree: There is a need for measuring change.
-With data at hand, the opportunities to communicate improve.
 With a clear picture of where progress is lacking, management attention can be targeted to bring the change initiative back on track.

 Engage with us for:

-- A workshop on measurement and reporting as you embark on a change program.
+- A workshop on measurement, rewards and reporting as you embark on a change program.
 We suggest doing this in the early stages of your change program.

-Susanne is dedicated to helping organizations achieve change.
-When setting up a change program, she always keeps the focus on the expected value for the organization.
-Her approach is very hands-on and often accompanied by measuring the change progress.
+We are dedicated to helping organizations achieve change.
+When setting up a change program, we always keep the focus on the expected value for the organization.
+Our approach is very hands-on and often accompanied by measuring the change progress.
 This makes the change viable and the journey towards reaching your goals fun.

-Susanne speaks business and understands technology, deploying her outstanding communication skills to achieve optimal results for both.
-Susanne works comfortably with the top management, building confidence and commitment to change.
+We speak business and understand technology, deploying our outstanding communication skills to achieve optimal results for both.
+All our experts work comfortably with the top management, building confidence and commitment to change.

 Susanne’s career includes top management roles (CxO, VP) and consulting assignments for several Fortune Global 500 companies.
 A detailed profile is available here: Susanne’s Profile.

 Acoyvis Limited provides you the content of www.acoyvis.com subject to the following terms and conditions, without limitation or qualification.
-Owner and author of this site is Acoyvis Limited incorporated in Ebène, Mauritius, 3rd Floor, Tower A, 1 Cybercity.
+Owner and author of this site is Acoyvis Limited, a company registered in England & Wales with registered number 12647153.
+Address: 8 Buckleigh Road, London, SW16 5SA, United Kingdom.
+Email: Susanne.Alfs (at) acoyvis.com

 The information provided on this site is free of charge and for informational purposes only.
 It does not create a business or professional services relationship between you and Acoyvis.
 Acoyvis does not accept any warranty for the correctness, completeness or quality of the information provided.
 Liability claims regarding damage caused by the use of information provided on www.acoyvis.com will be rejected.